GPR35: Antagonists

 Both ML145 and ML144 unfurl their antagonistic activity through inverse agonism.
 They are, however, highly species-selective, and practically inactive at the rodent receptor orthologues.

 Clinical significance

-Deletion of GPR35 gene may be responsible for brachydactyly mental retardation syndrome and is mutated in 2q37 monosomy and 2q37 deletion syndrome.
-In one study GPR35 has been recognised as a potential oncogene in stomach cancer.
+Deletion of the GPR35 gene may be responsible for brachydactyly mental retardation syndrome and is mutated in 2q37 monosomy and 2q37 deletion syndrome.
+In one study GPR35 was recognised as a potential oncogene in stomach cancer.